From Charles H. Hamm,

 It is easy to juggle with words, to argue in a circle, to make the worse appear the better reason, and to reach false conclusions which wear a plausible aspect.
 But it is not so with things.
 If the cylinder is not tight, the steam engine is a lifeless mass of iron of no value whatever.
 A flaw in the wheel of the locomotive wrecks the train.
 Through a defective flue in the chimney the house is set on fire.
 A lie in the concrete is always hideous; like murder, it will out.
 Hence it is that the mind is liable to fall into grave errors until it is fortified by the wise counsel of the practical hand.

 The human hand is constantly seeking the truth and finding it.
-By leaving laboratory science and wood shop and the arts outside of education, we have diminished our children in both character and intellect, and sacrificed our human culture on the altar of stupidity.
+By leaving laboratory science and wood shop and the arts outside of education, we have diminished our children in both character and intellect, and diminished human culture.

 Make, fix, create and offer to others inspiration for learning likewise...